 Surrounded by Slovenia to the northwest, Hungary to the north, Bosnia

-is today a jewel in the crown of Eastern European tourism.
+is, today, a jewel in the crown of Eastern European tourism.

 physical beauty is only part of the story that lies behind its success as Europeans of all stripes are drawn by media

 Scenic walks on the old city walls, a visit to the Rectors Palace, the cathedral, the Maritime Museum, and the aquarium are also on top of must-sees while on a visit here.
-Or, just relax in Dubrovnik''s welcoming cafes and restaurants, set amid vividly
+Then, just relax in Dubrovnik''s welcoming cafes and restaurants, set amid vividly

 well-preserved medieval and Renaissance architecture.